 In 2008, I experienced a miscarriage.
-Following the miscarriage, I was unable to conceive thus leading to consulting a gynecologist.
+Following the miscarriage, I was unable to conceive thus leading to consulting with a gynecologist.
 I experienced extreme unintentional weight loss and irregular menstrual cycles.

 Telling my family and friends: I remember the day my gynecologist informed me that my pathology results determined it was cancer.
 I walked out of the exam room and I was blank.
 My dad was in the waiting room and I walked to him saying, “He said it was cancer.”
 I did not even think twice that other people were in the room or what I was saying to my dad.
 I was numb and shocked – it just came out.
 We drove home in silence and there I told my mom.

 My treatment: I had a radical abdominal hysterectomy and bilateral oophorectomy.
 I was placed on the estrogen patch, cream and One-A-Day menopause for hormone supplements.
 After the first year, I was permanently placed on estrogen medication.

 What was most difficult for me: There are different areas of difficulty.
 For the past nine years, I have battled survivor guilt.
 I struggled realizing that my hysterectomy WAS my cancer treatment.
 I battled grief acceptance when losing close friends or family members.
 When my daughter was younger, she would beg for a sibling without understanding why that was impossible.

 Where I am today: In 2021, I celebrated 11 years NED (No Evidence of Disease)!
 Once a year, I visit my gynecologist for my necessary wellness checkup.